magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Search](Search) - Searches for landmarks based on user input; display a list with landmarks found.
 * [Search Along Route](SearchAlongRoute) - Start simulation between 2 landmarks.
 Search for gas stations along the route if the search button is pressed.
 * [Speed Watcher](SpeedWatcher) - Start simulation between 2 given landmarks.
 Display the current speed and the legal speed limit.
+* [Favourites](Favourites) - Fly to a location and use UI to add or remove that landmark to/ from the favourites folder.
 * [Fly to Area](FlyToArea) - Search for a landmark; fly to resulted landmark, if exists.
 * [Fly To Coordinates](FlyToCoordinates) - Fly to given coodinates.
 * [Fly to Route Instruction](FlyToRouteInstruction) - Calculate the routes between 2 given landmarks; display the first route on a map, if exists; fly to first route instruction, if exists.